If you’re not feeling well and wondering if you have COVID-19, take a moment to consider your symptoms.

 If you develop symptoms consistent with a respiratory illness, please stay home.
 If you get sick and need to seek care, we have you covered.

-If you are sick with illnesses such as cold, pink eye or other non-COVID-19 ailment, our urgent care video visits are a great way to get care and avoid waiting rooms.
+If you are sick with contagious illnesses such as cold, pink eye or other non-COVID-19 ailments, our urgent care video visits are a great way to get care and avoid waiting rooms.
 You can access these visits by going to muhealthvideovisits.org.

-If you think you might have COVID-19, you should be assessed by a doctor.
-Our COVID-19 testing requires a doctor’s order.
+If you think you might have COVID-19, you should be tested.
 Learn more about COVID-19 testing.

-If your symptoms are severe, you should go to the Emergency Department.
+If your symptoms are severe, like discolored lips or skin, persistent chest pain or tightness, trouble breathing or confusion, you should go to the Emergency Department immediately.